CylonicRaider/basebot/MANUAL.md

 ## Procedural approach

-The other bot writing approach `basebot` suppoers is procedural, and avoids the use of own classes altogether.
+The other bot writing approach `basebot` supports is procedural, and avoids the use of own classes altogether.
 Instead, (named) arguments are passed to the `basebot.run_minibot` function (or, alternatively, to the constructor of `basebot.MiniBot`, which inherits from `basebot.Bot`) for setting all